Imagine the scene.

 Because, essentially, this is what they are best for.

 If you use standard acrylics for 90% of your painting, this leaves you free to apply thick impasto and painterly brush marks, then use the OPEN acrylics for the final 10% you can achieve some lovely results.
-Especially if you’ve been finding standard acrylics dry too quickly for subtle blending.
+Especially if you’ve been finding standard acrylics dry too quickly for subtle blending and glazing.

 As they are compatible with regular acrylics it might be a worthy investment to buy a couple of tubes to experiment with and get the feel of them.